the-teachingRSE-project/competencies/CONTRIBUTING.md

 ## Formatting, etc
 For writing text, **Please utilize semantic line breaks!**
-We utilize tags to categorize issues and MRs to the respective paper.
+We utilize tags to categorize issues and PRs to the respective paper.

 ## Becoming an Author
-If you want to become an author of the project open a MR that adds the relevant information to [contributors.yml](contributors.yml) (At the end of the file you find a template for the fields) Make sure the name provided in the "author:" field matches exactly with the name in the Markdown preamble author list.
+If you want to become an author of the project open a PR that adds the relevant information to [contributors.yml](contributors.yml) (At the end of the file you find a template for the fields) Make sure the name provided in the "author:" field matches exactly with the name in the Markdown preamble author list.